nittaya1990/ssh-private-key-buildpack/README.md

     $ scalingo env-set SSH_KEY=$(cat path/to/your/keys/id_rsa | base64)

-By default the buildback adds Github to `known_hosts`.
+By default the buildpack adds GitHub to `known_hosts`.
 However you can configure your app to allow custom hosts, too.
 All that's needed is the set `SSH_HOSTS` for you app to a comma-separated list of hosts, e.g. `git@github.com,example.com`

     $ scalingo env-set SSH_HOSTS="git@github.com,example.com"